Capri Holdings Limited (CPRI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-16, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Capri Holdings Limited ("Capri" or the "Company") (NYSE: CPRI).
+LOS ANGELES, Jan.
+17, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Capri Holdings Limited ("Capri" or the "Company") (NYSE: CPRI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CAPRI HOLDINGS LIMITED (CPRI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR CAPRI INVESTMENTS, CLICK HERE BEFORE FEBRUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?